10 Best Things to Do in New Orleans

 Tip: New Orleans loves to have a good time, especially during Festival Season, which kicks off with Mardi Gras in February and ends with the Wine and Food Experience in late May.
 In between, you’ll find the French Quarter Festival, Tennessee Williams Literary Festival, and the Jazz and Heritage Festival (aka Jazz Fest), among others.
 Hotels fill up fast, and some top restaurants don’t take reservations during festival season, so plan ahead.

 Steal: Dauphine Orleans Hotel – Also part of the New Orleans Hotel Collection, this convenient spot has 111 rooms spread across three historic buildings.
-The Main House has the least expensive rooms, comfortably outfitted with Tempur-Pedic® beds and complimentary perks like Wi-Fi, continental breakfast and a welcome drink at May Baily’s Place, a former bordello.
+The Main House has the least expensive rooms, comfortably outfitted with Tempur-Pedic® beds and complimentary perks like Wi-Fi, continental breakfast, and a welcome drink at May Baily’s Place, a former bordello.
 Some premium and superior category rooms feature a balcony overlooking Dauphine Street.
-Doubles from $135.

 Tip: New Orleans is said to be America’s most haunted city, so it’s no surprise to find that some of the older hotels have permanent guests of the spectral kind.
 The Bourbon Orleans Hotel is said to have the most ghosts, including phantom children from its days as St. Mary’s Academy, and an ethereal dancer who still waltzes in the ballroom.